ibm-cloud-docs/hs-crypto/manage-access-api.md

 ### Retrieving your account ID
 {: #retrieve-account-ID}

-After you've retrieved your credentials, determine the scope of access for your new access policy by retrieving the ID of the account that contains your {{site.data.keyword.hscrypto}} service instance.
+After you've retrieved your credentials, determine the scope of access for your new access policy by retrieving the ID of the account that contains your {{site.data.keyword.hscrypto}} instance (service instance for short).

 To retrieve your account ID, complete the following steps: